-JARD/National Archives is not structured to optimally perform their current core responsibilities and functions, specifically with respect to the:
+JARD is not structured to optimally perform their current core responsibilities and functions, specifically with respect to the:

-- acquisition, preservation (including digitisation) and providsion of access to paper based and audio visual records and archives; - regulation of MDAs (through the establishment of RIM standards and guidelines, as well as the monitoring and audit of MDAs' RIM practices); - provision of records management training for MDAs; and - provision of administrative and technical support (to include legal support and facilities management) to the Archives Advisory Committee.
+- acquisition, preservation (including digitisation) and provision of access to paper based and audio visual records and archives; - regulation of MDAs (through the establishment of RIM standards and guidelines, as well as the monitoring and audit of MDAs' RIM practices); - provision of records management training for MDAs; and - provision of administrative and technical support (to include legal support and facilities management) to the Archives Advisory Committee.

-JARD/National Archives is also not sufficiently resourced and organised to satisfactorily meet the demands of a modern national archives; or to provide services assessed as being of strategic benefit, to widen access and generate income, such as:
+JARD is also not sufficiently resourced and organised to satisfactorily meet the demands of a modern national archives; or to provide services assessed as being of strategic benefit, to widen access and generate income, such as:

-- 1. proactive acquisition of archival material held privately (locally and internationally); - 2. structured access to and reproduction of rights cleared audio visual material; - 3. online access to JARD/National Archives' products and services; - 4. marketing of archival products and services offered by JARD/National Archives (e.g RIM training, digitisation and restoration services); - 5. public education with respect to the significance of the archival holdings of JARD/National Archives; and - 6. adequate research support.
+- 1. proactive acquisition of archival material held privately (locally and internationally); - 2. structured access to and reproduction of rights cleared audio visual material; - 3. online access to JARD's products and services; - 4. marketing of archival products and services offered by JARD (e.g RIM training, digitisation and restoration services); - 5. public education with respect to the significance of the archival holdings of JARD; and - 6. adequate research support.

-The evidence suggests that in order to transition to a modern Archives, the following issues need to be addressed when the institutional structure of the national archives is being designed:
+The evidence suggests that in order to transition to a modern national archives, the following issues need to be addressed when the institutional structure of the national archives is being designed:

-- 1. the inadequate and outdated organisational structure; this is not in keeping with good practices and current trends in archives and records management; - 2. inadequate structures to facilitate service delivery and the limited access modes; - 3. designation and authority of JARD/National Archives to facilitate commercial exploitation of the archives and the build out of revenue generating services ; - 4. outdated ICT infrastructure (software, hardware and networks); and - 5. inadequate governance framework.
+- 1. the inadequate and outdated organisational structure; this is not in keeping with good practices and current trends in archives and records management; - inadequate structures to facilitate service delivery and the limited access modes; - 3. designation and authority of JARD to facilitate commercial exploitation of the archives and the build out of revenue generating services; - 4. outdated ICT infrastructure (software, hardware and networks); and - 5. inadequate governance framework.

-The institutional governance arrangements at JARD/National Archives have been signaled as inadequate.
+The institutional governance arrangements at JARD have been signaled as inadequate.
 For instance, the Archives Advisory Committee (AAC) has responsibility for, among other things, the approval of retention schedules and disposition of records.
-The work of the AAC is however hindered by ad hoc or no meetings being convened for extended periods, occasioned by a lack of Secretariat support, that JARD/National Archives should be resourced to provide.
+The work of the AAC is however hindered by ad hoc or no meetings being convened for extended periods, occasioned by a lack of Secretariat support, that JARD should be resourced to provide.